lyuchuny3/autokernel-docs-en/tutorials/autokernel_plugin.md

 --------------------------------------
 ALL TEST DONE
 ```
-As you can see, the output shows that the function in the `AutoKernel plugin` is called.
+As you can see, the output shows that `AutoKernel plugin` is called.